-- Assessment: The overall pass mark is 50%.
-The overall mark for the course is the 6.5 credit-weighted average of the mark awarded for each module.
+- 5.5 Assessment: The overall pass mark is 50%.
+The overall mark for the course is the credit-weighted average of the mark awarded for each module.
 Taught modules are assessed by examination papers at the end of Michaelmas and Hilary Terms together with in-course assessments and are non-compensatable.
 To qualify for the award of the M.Sc. in Bioengineering, students are required to pass all modules of the course, including the research dissertation.
-Candidates who do not proceed to the dissertation, or who have failed their dissertation but have passed all required modules, may, on the recommendation of the examiners, be awarded a Postgraduate Diploma in Bioengineering, provided that they have passed individual modules amounting to 60 ECTS credits.
-Both the examinations and the dissertation are subject to external moderation.
-Part-time students will select modules for year 1 and year 2 in consultation with the course director.
-Part-time students will be formally progressed from year 1 to year 2 of the course at the Examiner's meeting based on their performance in year 1. - 6.6 Course Director: Professor Richard Reilly
+Candidates who do not proceed to the dissertation, or who have failed their dissertation but have passed all required modules, may, on the recommendation of the examiners, be awarded a Postgraduate Diploma in Bioengineering, provided that they have passed individual modules amounting to 60 credits.
+Both the examinations and the dissertation are subject to external moderation. - 5.6 Course Director: Professor Richard Reilly

-7. Computer Science (Interactive Entertainment Technology) (M.Sc./P.Grad.Dip.)
+6. Computer Science (Interactive Entertainment Technology) (M.Sc./P.Grad.Dip.)

-- Introduction: This M.Sc. in Computer Science is a one-year full-time graduate course in Computer Science focusing on Interactive Entertainment Technology. - 7.2 Aim: The aim of this course is to equip students with the theoretical and practical knowledge that will enable them to participate in the design and development of interactive video game and entertainment technology in a wide range of applications and environments.
+- 6.1 Introduction: This M.Sc. in Computer Science is a one-year full-time graduate course in Computer Science focusing on Interactive Entertainment Technology. - 6.2 Aim: The aim of this course is to equip students with the theoretical and practical knowledge that will enable them to participate in the design and development of interactive video game and entertainment technology in a wide range of applications and environments.
 The course presents the state of the art in, and the likely evolution of the technologies employed to create the increasingly complex hardware and software platforms used in the industry.
-The focus is on skills that will develop graduates' capacity as agents of change and prepare them for immediate contribution to and subsequent successful careers in the industry. - Admission Requirements: Admission to the course is competitive, and is normally restricted to graduates who have achieved an upper second class honors Bachelors degree, or better, in computing, information technology, or a related discipline.
-Well-qualified candidates from other disciplines who have sufficient knowledge of computing (including the ability to program) may also be accepted. - 7.4 Duration: The course will be offered on a one year, full-time basis. - 7.5 Course structure: The taught component of the M.Sc. course will incorporate both taught and practical elements.
-Students will also undertake an independent research project that will be submitted in the form of a dissertation (30 ECTS).
+The focus is on skills that will develop graduates' capacity as agents of change and prepare them for immediate contribution to and subsequent successful careers in the industry. - 6.3 Admission Requirements: Admission to the course is competitive, and is normally restricted to graduates who have achieved an upper-second class Honors Bachelors degree, or better, in computing, information technology, or a related discipline.
+Well-qualified candidates from other disciplines who have sufficient knowledge of computing (including the ability to program) may also be accepted. - 6.4 Duration: The course will be offered on a one year, full-time basis. - 6.5 Course structure: The taught component of the M.Sc. course will incorporate both taught and practical elements.
+Students will also undertake an independent research project that will be submitted in the form of a dissertation (30 credits).